pierredarrieutort/mmaplayer/README.md

 **The first load may take a few moments, don't worry 😉.**

-*Disclaimer : This project is a proof of concept.*
+*⚠️ Disclaimer : This project is a proof of concept. ⚠️*

 -----

 This project proves (at the date of the last commit) that the whole of a site can be scraped then redesigned graphically to distribute the same contents under another brand.